IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 >IMPORTANT: To ensure that the API key used to access the service remains secret, the `POST /token/generate` endpoint must be called from the server side, unlike the [POST /token/refresh](./post-token-refresh.md), which does not require using an API key.

-Teh following are JSON examples of unencrypted token generation requests for each parameter:
+The following are JSON body examples of unencrypted token generation requests for each parameter:

 ```json
 {